|

 never heard anybody make any remark of that sort whatsoever.
 He enjoyed

 it and I would say he was one of the shows great strengths."
+Frye was a personal

 friend of the Karloffs, and once he took over Thriller improved.